 Which is pretty much what we did.

-So with that in mind, here’s what we did during our one day in Klang (plus two things we didn’t have time for but that you might want to add to your ‘where to go in Klang’ list.)
+So with that in mind, here’s what we did during our one day in Klang (plus three things we didn’t have time for but that you might want to add to your ‘where to go in Klang’ list.)

 Eat Bak Kut Teh